Pickering Castle is a motte and bailey style castle, located in Pickering, North Yorkshire.

-Pickering Castle is a motte-and-bailey fortification.
-The original structure was built by the Normans under William the Conqueror in 1069.
-This early building included the large, central mound (the motte), the outer palisades (enclosing the bailey) and internal buildings, notably the keep on top of the motte.
+The original earthwork structure was built by the Normans under William the Conqueror in 1069.
+This early building included the large, central mound called the motte, the outer palisades enclosing the bailey and internal buildings, notably the keep on top of the motte.
 Ditches were also dug to make assault on the walls difficult.
 The main purpose of the castle at this time was to maintain control of the area after the harrying of the North.

-The castle consists of a large motte surrounded by its own ditch and around this are two baileys.
+The large motte surrounded by its own ditch and around this are two baileys.
 King Henry II began the process of rebuilding the castle and the inner bailey was further developed, including the building of a circular shell keep on top of the motte.
 By contrast the outer defences remained in timber until the early 14th century, when King Edward II ordered repairs and improvements to the castle that included the construction of a stone curtain wall around the outer bailey.